montrosesoftware/DbAssist/README.md

 # DbAssist

-DbAssist provides the fix for the unexpected date time shift, occuring in case of JVM and DB set up in a time zone other than UTC0.
+DbAssist provides the fix for the unexpected date time shift.
+This issue does not occur at all on condition that all the components which are used in the project (servers, clients etc.) are set up in the same time zone.
+If at least one component has a different time zone (for example, we want to store dates in a database as UTC0, but leave the application servers in local time zone), then the unexpected time shift is experienced whenever read/write operation are performed.

 The project also introduces `ConditionsBuilder` class which enables the user to easily create complex logical combinations of conditions in the SQL query.

 ## Installation of the fix